 Organic shikibutons work best when used with a Tatami Frame and Tatami Mat set-up, which best emulates the traditional tatami mat flooring used in Japan.
 Preferable to the floor or bed slats (slats can be felt through a single or even two shikibutons), tatami mats allow the shikibuton to rest on a flat, solid surface while still being able to properly breathe.
 Good ventilation will make your shikibuton last longer.
 For a truly traditional experience, match your new shikibuton with an Organic Buckwheat Pillow.

 Our shikibutons, like all of Soaring Heart's mattresses, are made of only the highest quality materials using time-honored construction techniques.
 Your shikibuton should last you eight to ten years with proper maintenance, although we have many customers who are still comfortably using Soaring Heart shikibutons bought fifteen years ago.
-To see measurements, click the size guide button above.
+To see measurements, check the size chart below.

 When we say all natural and organic, we mean it.
 Since 1982 Soaring Heart Natural Bed Company has been making mattresses and bedding using time-tested techniques, honed and polished over three decades.
 Soaring Heart makes everything by hand and uses only the highest quality, certified organic, materials available.